MahmoudYidi/bearnav2/README.md

 ```bash
 ros2 launch navigros2 navigros2_launch.py
 ```
-and then run the GUI script:
+Navigate to the package directory and then run the GUI script:
 ```bash
 python3 map_gui.py
 ```